Wine Tasting Itinerary: Sonoma Valley and Beyond

 The chef’s tasting menu spans four courses, while the regular menu tempts with plates like Iberico pork shoulder loin with lacinato kale, bing cherries and poached granny smith apples turnip puree in aigre-doux pork jus, or EVOO poached salmon with sweet carrots, artichokes, caper berries, picholine olives and chickpea tots sprinkled in preserved Meyer lemon gremolata.
 Bonus: the wine list features more than 500 Sonoma and Napa wines.

 Carneros spans 8,000 vineyard acres and offers more than 20 wineries.
-It’s not possible to visit all the wineries in a day, of course, but you can plot your strategy over an excellent breakfast at the Fremont Diner (2660 Fremont Drive, Sonoma, 707-938-7370), where chef-owner Chad Harris puts together ridiculously good comfort food with down-home soul (collard greens in the morning, yes).
-Start with a fried fruit pie and chicory coffee, wolf down some fried chicken and waffles, or tuck into feather-light biscuits and rib-stickin’ gravy.
+It’s not possible to visit all the wineries in a day, of course, but you can plot your strategy over an excellent breakfast at Lou's Luncheonette (2660 Fremont Drive, Sonoma, 707-938-7370), where chef-owner Chad Harris puts together ridiculously good comfort food with down-home soul for breakfast and lunch.
+Start your day with buttermilk biscuits and sausage gravy, a buttermilk waffle, fried oysters, or a basket of feather-light biscuits.

 Now, head to a hidden treasure — Schug Carneros Estate Winery (602 Bonneau Road, Sonoma, 707-939-9363).
 Coming up the winding drive, through the vineyards bordered by rose bushes towards the German chalet-style winery, it’s hard to imagine that there are also caves tucked into the bucolic hillside.
 Yet the stone structures are polished and glossy and lined with gorgeous barrels.
 Knowledgeable guides on the private tours offer a blend of the winery’s history, insight into the Carneros region, and an overview of Schug’s “secret” winemaking techniques.